OOP: ORDER OF PEACE- An ongoing journal documenting the release of trauma.

 Violence started December- January 2020

 Filed assault charges in January.
 Had OOP in both Criminal and Family Court.
 He convinced me to rescind.
-Classic cycle of abuse begins.
+Cycle of abuse begins.

 Made three attempts to go no contact after being physically abused, head-butts, punched in the head, stomach, bullying, intimidation.